Hermetian/langchain_sxsw/README.md

 - **Home**: The landing page with a welcome message and prominent URL display
 - **Physics Demo**: An interactive canvas-based physics simulation with a draggable purple ball
-- **Contact**: A functional contact form that sends messages to cordwell@gmail.com and CCs austen@gauntletai.com
+- **Contact**: A functional contact form using Formspree to handle submissions

 ## Technologies Used